-As a child I remember playing this game called “House,” of course I was the mama, who had two or three children and my whole house was within the confines of my bedroom, which was shared with my sisters.
+As a child I remember playing this game called, “House.”
+Of course, I was the mama.
+I had two or three children and an awesome husband.
+I imagined my make believe home was facilitated in the confines of my bedroom, which was shared with my sisters.
 In this home of my mine, I would cook, clean, and await for my absolutely flawless husband to arrive from work.
 My imagination comprised a vivid imagery of this tall, hardworking, serious (In retrospect sexy) clean cut, cool man.
-My emotions channeled the love he had for his children and most importantly his infinite love for me no matter what.
-He would kiss me and stand close when he wanted to talk to me, he would give me googly eyes like daddy gives mommy.
-When we would scream at each other we would kiss really long and slow and be together all over again and I would love him forever.
+My emotions channeled the love he had for his children and most importantly, his infinite love for me, no matter what.
+He would kiss me, stand close when he wanted to whisper something sweet in my ear, he would give me googly eyes like daddy gave mommy.
+After we would scream at each other, we would kiss really long and slow and be together all over again.
+I would love him forever.
 At such a young age, I had an idea of my perfect love life.
-The concept was so pure, innocent and unconditional.
+The concept was so pure, innocent, and unconditional.
 This panning out as an adult was the rude awakening.

-May 26th 2006 I was actually in a “House” except for this time, this was no game, this was reality.
-I had a hard working educated genius for a man, who was so clean cut and debonair.
-I admired his dedication to running and lifting weights, which is how he kept a very muscular and athletic physic.
+May 26th 2006, I was actually in a “House.”However, this was no game, this was reality.
+I had a hard working, educated, genius for a man.
+He was so clean cut and debonair.
+I admired his dedication to running and lifting weights- which is how he kept a very muscular and athletic physic.
 His confidence was like that of a lion in his jungle.
 He made sure I was well taken care of and in the latest trends.
 What can I say, this is exactly what I visualized as a child thus far.
-The only thing he forgot to do was kiss me and stand close when he wanted to talk to me.
-Oh, and the only other thing he forgot, was to French kiss me and make love to me like I was his lioness after a roaring argument.
+The only thing he forgot to do was kiss me and stand close when he wanted to whisper in my ear.
+Oh, and the only other thing he forgot, was to french kiss and make love to me like I was his lioness, after a roaring argument.
 That’s the only thing…….he forgot.

-Not long into the marriage it was undoubtedly apparent that he never had any intentions on French kissing me.
-In fact his objective was very clear after he told me, “I don’t feel anything around you.”
-Wait, I didn’t go over this scene in my game of “House”.
+Not long into the marriage it was undoubtedly apparent that he never had any intentions on french kissing me.
+In fact, his objective was very clear after he told me, “I don’t feel anything around you.”
+Wait, I didn’t go over this scene in my game of “House!”
 How do I respond to this?!
 I remembered my husband loving me no matter what.
 My husband loved my body.
 He gave me googly eyes like daddy gave mommy.
-Perhaps this is an intruder.
+Perhaps this is an intruder?
 This is not the man I gave my virginity to on our wedding night, this is not the man who said he would love me for better or worse, this is not the man who asked my hand in marriage, and this is not the man who said I fulfilled him.
-To hear him say that, was like a ruptured aneurism on my heart- quick, painful and flooding.
+To hear him say that was like a ruptured aneurism in my heart- quick, painful, and flooding.
 A complete demise of my essence as a wife, a friend and a lover.
-In my years of dating, my physical appearance has never been a factor.
+In my years of dating my physical appearance has never been a factor.
 Men often gravitated to me like a magnet to metal.
-I was often complimented on my body whether I was 6 or 12 (my largest at the time).
+I was often complimented on my body- whether I was 6 or 12 (my largest at the time).
 I could not figure out what was wrong with the man whom I gave my life to before God, the man who called me his rib, the man who crowned me with his last name.

 My heart was crushed, and yet again, I understood him.
 From that day, I was way too insecure to ever do it again.

 After countless times of begging him to pray and attend counseling with me to no avail, I gave up.
 I realized I was fighting a losing battle.
 He was accustomed to tearing me down over my weight.
-He lacked the desire to love me unconditionally and my threats to leave him didn’t encourage anything beyond an apology and good behavior for two weeks.
+He lacked the desire to love me unconditionally.
+My threats to leave him didn’t encourage anything beyond an apology and good behavior for two weeks.
 My weight had reached a max 275lbs and I was no good.
 The world didn’t know it, but I knew.
-In 2010 my husband got orders to deploy, we had the biggest blow up argument known to man.
+In 2010 my husband got orders to deploy, before he left we had the biggest blow up argument.
 He said some of the most evil things to me regarding our marriage.
-He told me if he had known I would be overweight and it wasn’t a quick fix, he would have never married me.
-I asked why are you so mean?
-He replied “why are you so fat?”
+He told me; “Had I known you would be overweight and it wasn’t a quick fix, I would have never married you.”
+I asked him why was he so mean?
+He replied; “Why are you so fat?”

 For the very first time, I was glad to see him going.
 I became numb to the pain.
-I couldn’t even cry if I wanted to and there were times I needed to.
-This life of marriage had become way too familiar, it was all I knew as a married woman.
-I never experienced unconditional love with him and he destroyed the unconditional love I had for myself when I entered into matrimony.
-Hence upon us departing, I told him it’s over and I meant it.
-When he left to fulfill the duties of this nation, I knew I had my own battlefield to conquer, this time without distraction.
+I couldn’t cry if I wanted to and there were times I needed to.
+This life of marriage had become way too familiar.
+It was all I knew as a married woman.
+I never experienced unconditional love from him and he destroyed the unconditional love I had for myself .
+Henceforth, before he left to fulfill the duties of this nation, I told him one day he’ll return and Ill be gone.
+I meant it.
+As we departed, I knew I had my own battlefield to conquer; this time without distraction.

 Step 1) Acknowledge Your Flaws